CStage/AzureFrog/README.md

 <br>
 Azure Frog is the stupid brainchild of Christian "_No Middle Name_" Stage, with important contributions from Peter Heltoft and critical moral support from Rune Riber and Axel "_A Million Middle Names_" Abildtrup.
 Thank you for inspiring me to create this absolute masterpiece.

+## What's new in Version 1.4?
+---
+A bug was fixed where links were incomplete due to special characters in the title.
+This has been fixed in 1.4

 ## What's new in Version 1.3?
 ---